run-x/opta-docs/content/en/tutorials/securely_accessing_network_locally.md

 date: 2022-01-03
 draft: false
 description: >
-  Instructions to integrate with the CI/CD platform of your choice
+  Instructions to securely access network endpoints in an Opta environment
 ---

 # Overview
-When working with secure private networks, and specifically with the databases in them, one may wish to somehow manually connect to them for debugging purpose, but there is This action, naturally, has security concerns and there's many solutions out there.
+When working with secure private networks, and specifically with the databases in them, one may wish to somehow manually connect to them for debugging purpose.
+This action, naturally, has security concerns and there's many solutions out there.
 For our users, we typically recommend installing VPN servers within your opta-managed VPCs and handling network access to your environments from there.
-For just getting started, however, there's a rather straight-forward TCP proxy solution.
+For just getting started and development environments, however, there's a rather straight-forward TCP proxy solution.
 This article will discuss both solutions and the security concerns.

 # TCP-Proxy Service
 A quick way to gain connectivity is to create a TCP-Proxy service with opta and using `kubectl port-forward` to gain